PersonalDataPipeline/pdpl-cli/docs/devlog.md

 Notes taken during development, newest to oldest.

 ## TODO:
-- [ ] Add `axios-retry` to the get script and add caught errors to the queue
 - [ ] Hook this up to Automator and see what happens
 - [ ] Data source: Pocket API ([ref](https://getpocket.com/developer/docs/authentication) ... non-standard authorization)
 - [ ] Data source: GitHub API